It was a girl my age and she looked very familiar.

-Lone stopped laughing and showed her the barrel she hulled with her.
+Lone wiped a laughing tear and showed her the barrel she hauled with her.
 Tammy hid behind me when she approached her.
-“I was fishing” she said earnestly, showing us a barrel of strange looking fish.
-“I’ll whip us up something to eat right now.
+“I was fishing,” she said earnestly, showing us a barrel of strange looking fish.
+“I’ll whip us up something to eat.
 I don’t have any extra clothes here but you can dry off by the fire outside.”

-I lead Tammy outside to a coral stub that had a flame burning in it.
-It was getting darker and I could see the glow of many other coral stubs burning around us.
+I led Tammy outside to a coral stub that had a flame burning in it.
+It was getting dark and I could see the glow of many other coral stubs burning around us.

-Lone came out with fish on a stick and held it over the fire, “Cool huh?” she gestured to the flame.
+Lone came out with fish on a stick and turned it repeatedly over the fire, “Cool huh?” she gestured to the flame.
 “The flame will die out right before the island sinks.
 Since this is more of a poor place to live, this island doesn’t have any special casings for air breathers.
-Instead, the flame warns us to put on our underwater suits… buuut… since you two don’t have underwater suits we’ll have to go back to my ship.”
-She took off the fish from the flame and handed me the stick.
+Instead, the flame warns us to put on our underwater suits… buuut… since you two don’t have underwater suits, we’ll have to go back to my ship.”
+She removed the fish from the flame and handed me the stick.

 I took a bite and offered some to Tammy but she just shook her head.
 I guess she wasn’t hungry, it wasn’t like she ate much anyway.
-The fish tasted better than I thought it would.
-It really hit the spot for me.
+The fish tasted better than I thought, it really hit the spot for me.

 We finished eating and watched the sun set on the water.
 It was absolutely beautiful seeing the reflection of the sun shimmering atop the moving sea and watching it change colors as it slowly disappeared from sight.

 “I’ve heard of some species being able to move freely through any solid.
-I’ve never seen one before though because they come from a planet on the other side of the galaxy from here.”
+I’ve never seen one before though because they come from a planet on the other side of the galaxy.”

 We were quiet for a moment.

 “Lone…” I started to say, trying to get some bottled up feelings off my chest.